SESYNC-ci/sesync-ci.github.io/blog/_drafts/2020-02-01-db-what-r-they-good-for.md

 **Following the rules**

 Setting up a database requires precisely defining the type of data that goes into each column of a table (e.g. text vs numeric, only unique values, no null values) and it will strictly enforce those constraints.
 Although this means you can't conveniently represent missing data as "NA" in a column of numbers, this guaranteed reliability can help prevent and catch bugs in your workflow.

+**Nested Data**

 Another criteria that can be specified is how data in columns of different tables relate to each other.
-This aspect is particularly useful when there are many hierarchical or varying units of analysis to be joined such as data about individuals, households, counties, and schools.
+This aspect is particularly useful when there are many nested, hierarchical, or varying units of analysis to be joined such as data about individuals, households, counties, and schools.
+A properly designed database will force you to be explicit in identifying those levels in multilevel data and the relationships between them.
+Such explicit identification can expose and clarify unanswered questions and even suggest analytic avenues that may otherwise have remained opaque.

 **Space and time queries**